MaksimenkoKirill/ontologica/README.md

 - Observed evolutionary optimization: p < 0.001
 - Physical constant fine-tuning precision: 1:10¹²⁰

-## Status

-This framework represents a complete ontological system with:

-✅ Mathematical rigor and formal proofs
-✅ Empirical testability with falsification conditions
-✅ Practical applications in AI safety and scientific research
-✅ Peer-review ready documentation

 All core concepts are dedicated to public domain under CC0 1.0 Universal.

 ## Citation